Healthdirect Free Australian health advice you can count on.

 Common complications of long COVID are:

-These complications may be from having long COVID or the stress of having a chronic illness.
+These complications may be from having long COVID or the stress of living with a chronic illness.

 Your doctor can refer you to a psychologist or suggest medicines to help manage your symptoms.